scalar-labs/scalar-terraform/docs/CassandraOperation.md

 * Remove an OS disk if attached to the node.
 * Do `terraform state rm` as follows.

-* Remove os-disk of crashed node If it is available.

 ```console
 terraform state rm module.cassandra.module.cassandra_cluster.azurerm_virtual_machine.vm-linux[0]